MeArm/learn.mearm.com/_docs/getting-started-with-the-mearm-pi.md

 ## Build your MeArm Robot Arm

-Once calibrated, disconnect the servo motors and MeArm Base Board and follow the build instructions for your [model of the MeArm](https://learn.mearm.com).
+Once calibrated, disconnect the servo motors and MeArm Base Board and follow the build instructions for your model of the MeArm.

+If you have an older V2 Model with Elastic Bands in your fixings kit see [these instructions](http://learn.mearm.com/docs/building-the-mearm-v2/).

+If yours is a newer V3 (for example from Kitronik) then use [these instructions](http://learn.mearm.com/docs/building-the-mearm-v3/).